snbk-002/Movie-Recommendation-System/README.md

 ## Features

-### 1.Recommends similar movies based on a selected movie using cosine similarity.
+### 1. Recommends similar movies based on a selected movie using cosine similarity.

-2.Interactive web app for users to browse and search movies.
+### 2. Interactive web app for users to browse and search movies.

-3.Provides additional details about movies, such as genre, description, and ratings.
+### 3. Provides additional details about movies, such as genre, description, and ratings.

-4.Lightweight and easy to deploy.
+### 4. Lightweight and easy to deploy.

-Dataset:
-The system uses a dataset containing movie details like titles, genres, and descriptions (e.g., from Kaggle or IMDb datasets).
+### Dataset:   The system uses a dataset containing movie details like titles, genres, and descriptions (e.g., from Kaggle or IMDb datasets).

-Preprocessing:
+## Preprocessing:

-Text data is vectorized using techniques like TF-IDF.
+### 1. Text data is vectorized using techniques like TF-IDF.

-Cosine similarity is calculated between movie vectors to find the most similar movies.
+### 2. Cosine similarity is calculated between movie vectors to find the most similar movies.

-Streamlit Web App:
+## Streamlit Web App:

-A user selects a movie or searches for it using the web app.
+### A user selects a movie or searches for it using the web app.
 The app processes the input and displays a list of similar movies.

-Tech Stack
+## Tech Stack---

-Python: Core language for data processing and machine learning.
+### Python: Core language for data processing and machine learning.

-Libraries:
+## Libraries:

-Pandas: For data manipulation.
+### Pandas: For data manipulation.

-Scikit-learn: For vectorization and cosine similarity computation.
+### Scikit-learn: For vectorization and cosine similarity computation.

-Streamlit: For creating the web interface.
+### Streamlit: For creating the web interface.

-Dataset: A CSV file containing movie metadata (titles, genres, descriptions, etc.).
+### Dataset: A CSV file containing movie metadata (titles, genres, descriptions, etc.).